emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 payroll_system.calculate_payroll(employees=employees)
 ```

-Running the code above, as done ealier we get the same output as ealier.
+Running the code above, as done earlier, we get the same output as earlier.

 ```text
 # output below